Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Food heroes and what they do and why.
-Also what we could do to help.
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery? food pantry, the video about the food programme inspired them.

-Has this kit prompted any new food related initiatives within your school?
-Lunchbox legends - zero waste lunchboxes
+Has this kit prompted any new food related initiatives within your school? we planted our own vegetable garden.

 Helpful Report

-What are three words that describe the activities in this kit?
-Fun, hands on, real
+What are three words that describe the activities in this kit? community waste maps

 How effective was the resource in fostering critical thinking about food waste issues?